Home

 Minehowe was not a new discovery.

-The chamber was originally opened in 1946, and was undoubtedly known about for some time before that.
-But this, and the fact that many folk in Tankerness were well aware of its existence, did nothing to dim the media attention the site attracted.
+The chamber was first opened in 1946, and was undoubtedly known about for some time before that.
+But this, and the fact that many folk in Tankerness were well aware of its existence, did nothing to dim the media attention.

 What is Minehowe?

-Minehowe is a subterranean chamber dug into a large, earthen mound.
+Dating from the Iron Age, Minehowe is an underground, stone-built chamber, dug into a large, earthen mound.

 Access to the chamber is by a steep, ladder-like, staircase of narrow stone steps.
 The first flight of steps takes the visitor down to a narrow landing, from which two long, low chambers branch out at almost right angles.